FedericoRiva/SLOSS_2/README.md

 # SLOSS_2
-Riva and Fahrig, second postdoc project
+Riva and Fahrig
+Small patches are disproportionately important for biodiversity conservation, despite ecosystem decay In review